cR0Ckr0x/Test_BattleTank/README.md

 - ✓ Creation of level

 Landscape:
-* ✓ Creation of landscape
+- ✓ Creation of landscape
-* ✓ Defining form (mountain and terrain) in landscape
+- ✓ Defining form (mountain and terrain) in landscape
-* ✓ Applying texture to materials for landscape
+- ✓ Applying texture to materials for landscape

 The Tank:
+- ...

+***

+## ToDo:

-* Creation of tank
+- Creation of tank